Skip to main content

 Frequently Asked Questions

 To register to vote in North Anson, Maine, residents can register online through the Maine Secretary of State's website, by mail, or in person at the Somerset County elections office.
 Maine requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Maine Secretary of State's voter lookup tool.
-For local municipal elections in North Anson, contact the Somerset County Clerk's office for schedules and ballot information.
+For local county and state elections (North Anson is an unincorporated community in Somerset County and does not hold municipal elections), contact the Somerset County Clerk's office for schedules and ballot information.

 Property records for North Anson, Maine are maintained by the Somerset Municipal Assessor's Office and the Somerset County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Somerset County, including parcels in North Anson.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Somerset County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maine counties provide online property record searches through their county websites.
-For in-person requests, visit the Somerset County offices at the county courthouse.
 The Somerset County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for North Anson, Maine residents are available through both county and state offices.
 The Maine Department of Health and Human Services, Office of Vital Records, located in Augusta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maine.
 Orders can be placed online, by mail, or in person.
 Locally, the Somerset County Clerk's office issues marriage licenses and maintains marriage records for Somerset County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.